-The TV has two audio modes, accessed by navigating in the Home screen menu to Settings >Audio > Audio mode:
+The TV has two audio modes, accessed by navigating in the Home screen menu to Settings >Audio > Digital audio out:

-- Stereo Use this setting for internal speakers, headphones, and external stereo amplifiers connected through HDMI ARC, SPDIF optical, or headphone jack. - Awauto Use this setting to automatically detect the best audio setting based on the audio stream in the content you are watching.
-If you have connected the TV to an external Dolby Digital or Dolby Digital Plus compatible amplifier, receiver, or sound bar through HDMI® ARC or SPDIF optical, the TV automatically selects the appropriate surround sound capabilities of the device based on the characteristics of the current program.
+- Stereo Use this setting for internal speakers, headphones, and external stereo amplifiers connected through HDMI ARC, SPDIF optical, or headphone jack. - SO Use this setting for an external Dolby Digital or Dolby Digital Plus- compatible amplifier, receiver, or sound bar connected through HDMI ARC or SPDIF optical.
+The TV automatically accommodates the type of audio signal present in the content being played.